ucu-cs/UCU_autotests/README.md

 # UCU_autotests
-The project that should unify all tests in UCU PoCO, ACS, OS courses and provide one common interface and all related documentation.
+The project that should collect all tests for UCU robotics lab's subjects and provide one common interface, and all related documentation in one place.

-# Available instruments:
+# Available scripts:
+For every script --help option is available with the complete description, possible options and usage explanation.

 ```
 test_compilation